How Injected Ads Target Shoppers When They’re Ready to Buy

 How does Customer Journey Hijacking work?

-Customer Journey Hikjacking is a strategy in which ads are displayed to individuals who are shopping on an eCommerce website, often causing these promotions to appear as if they were part of the site.
+Customer Journey Hijacking is a strategy in which ads are displayed to individuals who are shopping on an eCommerce website, often causing these promotions to appear as if they were part of the site.
 Rather than bombard users, these ads are delivered using a targeted approach.
 The businesses behind CJH aim to show ads for the right products to the right users, at the right times and in the right places, in order to maximize the chances that a user will click on an ad and make a purchase.

 Here’s how it works: